rwarbelow/kwk-level-1-week-1-lectures/018_sinatra_1.md

 ### Cooking Up Some Content

-Imagine you're the new chef of a fire star restaurant, and orders are coming in!
+Imagine you're the new chef of a five star restaurant, and orders are coming in!
 You're still pretty new, but luckily, you've been given a book of instructions on how to make each meal a customer can order.